 We all know that there is something seriously off within our current scholarship.
 Today’s turmoil tells us that we need new definitions of who we are and why.

-Most scientists agree that the universe is around 13.8 billion years old.5 It has a starting point.
+Most scientists agree that the universe is 13.81-to-14.1 billion years old.5 It has a starting point.
 Yet, it also has an endpoint.
 Though it is constantly expanding, that endpoint is today, right now, the current time, or the Now.
 This is a new definition of time and it cannot be found within your grandfather’s old pocket watch.
 It is the fullness of time, or the totality of time; yet, it is always finite and quantized.
 It has a beginning and an end and it is derivative of light and space.

 Newton’s absolute space-and-time redefined infinity; absolute space and time was scientific and neutral.
-It didn’t take too long before that apparent neutrality became more acceptable than all other definitions of infinity.
+It didn’t take too long before that apparent neutrality became more acceptable than all other definition of infinity.
 Though less controversial, it gave things a special status of objectivity.
 Rather quickly that sense of things was widely adopted and became our scientific laboratory and then our commonsense worldview.

 Questions: Have the old absolutes been obfuscating greater truths?
 How does the universe act if space and time are discrete, derivative and quantized manifestations of light?
 Can light define space and time and also help to define the infinite?
 Can there be a certain universal substance and texture within the infinite so we do not have to work around infinity and absolute space and time in order to get our physics (and other intellectual pursuits) to work?

-Background.
+Background: First things first.
 While visiting with friends around the country, I provide updates about this work and explain the gist of my recent communications 7 with key thinkers about our most-simple, mathematical model of the universe.
 It appears to be too simple for most scholars.
 It is easy to brush it aside especially if those key conceptual transitions had not been engaged.
 So, as a result, this construction has not yet been rigorously analyzed by our academic community.
 Eventually it will be.
 This model is too important for these primary reasons:

 • It is highly-integrated, totally-mathematical, 100% predictive and tracks a natural